 These days, we often hear the abbreviation IoT, which refers to the Internet of Things.
 For me, the abbreviation triggered the term “Interference of Things”.

-We live in an age of ever growing numbers of devices, that all have one thing in common: they need power and thus can be the source of unwanted emissions.
+We live in an age of ever growing numbers of electronic devices, that all have one thing in common: they need power and thus can be the source of unwanted emissions.
 Not only because of power electronics, but also because many of these devices communicate wireless.

-The most annoying aspect is that the unwanted emissions are not at all necessary.
+The most annoying aspect however, is that the unwanted emissions are not at all necessary.
 It only takes a proper design to suppress most interference.
 There is no room for a balance of interests.
 With a handful of parts, most electronics will be free of harmful radiation.
 One would wish that car manufacturers could construct emission-free cars with so little effort!

 EMC limits are a farce